JULY: Child Care

 - Choosing Quality Child Care webpage (Zero to Three: National Center for Infants, Toddlers & Families)

-- Keys to Quality Child Care Checklist (Child Care Resource Center Los Angeles)
+- NEW!
+Keys to Quality Child Care Checklist from the Child Care Resource Center

 - High Quality Child Care Booklet (also in Spanish & Russian from Child Action, Inc.)